naragurgel/serenity_oils_aroma/README.md

 - <strong>Spread the Word:</strong> By sharing engaging content and using social media, we want more people to discover the benefits of our products.
 - <strong>Keep Getting Better:</strong> Listening to what customers say and looking at data helps us keep making the website even better for everyone.

+**Owner Goals:**
+- <strong>Provide High-Quality Information:</strong> The website aims to serve as an authoritative source of information about essential oils and aromatherapy.
+- <strong>Enhance User Experience:</strong> The page strive to create an intuitive and visually appealing website design that allows visitors to navigate effortlessly through our content and products.
+A user-friendly experience will encourage longer visits and repeat interactions.
+- <strong>Build Trust and Credibility: </strong>Establishing trust with our audience is paramount, providing accurate product descriptions, detailed information about essential oils, and transparent customer service to build a loyal customer base.
+- <strong>Encourage User Engagement: </strong>This involves encouraging user interaction through blog comments, testimonials, and sharing experiences.
+- <strong>Offer Safe and Secure Shopping:</strong> For visitors interested in purchasing our products, Serenity Oils page prioritize providing a secure and seamless shopping experience.
+Customer information will be protected, and payment processes will be reliable.
+- <strong>Collect Customer Feedback: </strong>Feedback is vital for improvement.
 ### Structure
 #### User Stories
 - There are 33 user's stories were generated using an agile approach in a *"As a [role], I can [action], so that [benefit]"* format with acceptance criteria in declarative gherkin syntax.